IPPSR/CongressData/README.md

 ## Contact

-For inquiries about CongressData or if you would like to have your data included in the dataset, please email Benjamin Yoel (yoelbenj@msu.edu).
+For inquiries about CongressData or if you would like to have your data included in the dataset, please email Benjamin Yoel (benjaminyoel@gmail.com).